oracle-livelabs/apex/nyc-genai-lab/2-schools-on-map/2-schools-on-map.md

 # Visualize Schools on a Map

 ## Introduction
-In this lab, you learn to create a Map region and display the schools as points on the map.
-You learn to customize and filter the results on the map based on the faceted search results.
+In this lab, you learn to create a Map region and display the schools as Points on the map.
+You also learn to customize and filter the results on the map based on the faceted search results.

 **Note:** The screenshots in this workshop are taken using Dark Mode in APEX 24.1.